Self-doubt and impostor syndrome

 • Don’t feel as capable as others

-• Struggle with work/life balance
+• Grapple with work/life balance

 • Struggle with perfectionism